US coronavirus cases surpass 9 million driven by 'silent epidemic' of asymptomatic infections - KVIA

 “The fall/winter surge should lead to a daily death toll that is approximately three times higher than now by mid-January.
 Hospital systems, particularly ICUs, are expected to be under extreme stress in December and January in 18 states.”

 And hospitals are already under increased strain.
-As of Thursday, more than 46,000 people were hospitalized, according to the Covid Tracking Project, with all but 11 states seeing a rise in hospitalizations this week.
+More than 46,000 people were hospitalized on Friday and 14 states and one US territory reported its highest number of Covid-19 hospitalizations, according to the Covid Tracking Project.

 States continue to break daily case count records